 When you are living with chronic or acute pain, you may feel like your best hope lies in traditional pain medications.
 Although these medications can sometimes be effective, they come with some dangerous side effects and a serious risk of addiction.
 More and more people are turning to alternative therapies for natural pain relief due to these risks.

-Thankfully, pain relief doesn’t have to come from a bottle of pills.
+Thankfully, natural pain relief doesn’t have to come from a bottle of pills.
 There are many natural and safe steps you can take to manage your pain, including acupuncture, massage therapy, and chiropractic care.
 Don’t forget that other things like dietary changes, herbal remedies, and other natural therapies can be extremely helpful as well.
 Here are 11 things you can do at home that will provide natural pain relief.

 1. Get Your Blood Pumping